 The NIPS advocates the following three major missions.

 The first mission of NIPS is to conduct cutting-edge research in the physiological sciences across various levels from the molecular and cellular through to organ systems, and to integrate this multi-level information to understand homeostasis in the living body.
 As research in life sciences has become diversified and “translatable”, NIPS aims to conduct world-leading research focused on the basic medical sciences, especially physiology and brain sciences.
+In 2021, 3 new research divisions have been launched at NIPS.
 To apply and develop rigorous basic research techniques necessary to answer fundamental questions is also part of our mission.

-In 2020, due to the spread of the COVID-19 infection, onsite collaborations conducted at NIPS were severely restricted.
+In 2021, due to the spread of the COVID-19 infection lasting in 2021, onsite collaborations conducted at NIPS were restricted.
 On the other hand, new forms of collaboration, such as online workshops, have been affirmatively attempted.
+New collaboration at Center for Animal Resources and Collaborative Study has also started.
 New styles of collaboration which are wholly or predominantly facilitated by remote access systems will be accelerated and streamlined for maximum efficiency.

 The third mission of NIPS is to provide advanced and thorough education for young scientists.
 NIPS is responsible for the 5-year PhD course in physiological sciences of SOKENDAI (The Graduate University for Advanced Studies).
 NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.
-To further facilitate the interaction with the universities, the employment of new researchers under a cross-appointment system will be accelerated.
+To further facilitate the interaction with the universities, the employment of 2 new professors under a cross-appointment system has been introduced at 2021.